Tom Hanks at first resisted the offer to take on the role of Fred Rogers. I think that’s a sign of great wisdom on his part.

 But when he realized he’d have the chance to work with director Marielle Heller, Hanks revisited his decision.
 He placed himself in her capable hands, and this week the long-anticipated film It’s a Beautiful Day in the Neighborhood arrived in theatres.

 It takes moxie to lace up those casual shoes and fill that red cardigan, and Hanks has it.
 Here’s how:

 Moxie needs new words to describe it.

-Hanks is often called the “everyman” but I think what we really mean when we say that is he is the “everyhero.”
-The characters he chooses to play – and arguably the man himself – are basically kind and decent, but have some flaw or challenge to overcome.
+Hanks is often called the “everyman,” but I think what we mean when we say he is the “every hero.”
+The characters he chooses to play – and arguably the man himself – are kind and decent but have some flaws or challenges to overcome.
 We cheer him on as he faces those flaws and overcomes them.
 He’s perhaps someone we could aspire to be.

-I might never possess Brad Pitt’s enviable good looks or Dwayne Johnson’s incredible physique or Fred Rogers’ otherworldly capacity for kindness, but maybe – just maybe – I can see myself in Tom Hanks.
-He demonstrates for me that with commitment, humility and moxie I can grow every day to become the best possible version of myself.
+I might never possess Brad Pitt’s enviable good looks or Dwayne Johnson’s incredible physique, or Fred Rogers’ otherworldly capacity for kindness, but maybe – just maybe – I can see myself in Tom Hanks.
+He demonstrates that I can grow daily with commitment, humility, and moxie to become the best possible version of myself.

 Moxie means pursuing humanity.

 It takes discipline to physically transform yourself for a role.
-Hanks has gained and lost significant weight for various roles he’s played over the years.
+Hanks has gained and lost significant weight for various roles he’s played.
 He dropped considerable weight to take on his Oscar-winning role in the movie Philadelphia.
 And remember when he grew that long, shaggy beard for his role in Castaway?